zainabx78/tech501-week1/Notes/Linux.md

 To create it as an environment variable: `export MYNAME=zainab`
 - If you exit vm, and ssh back in, the env variable disappears. (no persistance).

-Making the env variable persistent:
+Making the env variable persistent: Only works for the user you change the bashrc file for.
 - `echo "export MYNAME=zainab_is_persistent"` - Just prints the command.
 - `echo "export  MYNAME=zainab_is_persistent" >>.bashrc` - same command but uses `>>` to add the echo comment to the .bashrc file.
   - The .bashrc file is persistent.